-The National Art Library is located in beautiful and historic reading rooms overlooking the John Madejski Garden at the V&A. We hold the UK's most comprehensive public reference collection of literature on the fine and decorative arts including books, journals, exhibition catalogues, auction house sales catalogues, comics, e-resources and much more.
-Some material, including archives, children's books and Theatre & Performance research collections, is held at our Archive & Library Study Room at Blythe House, near Olympia.
+The National Art Library (NAL) is located in beautiful and historic reading rooms overlooking the John Madejski Garden at the V&A. We hold the UK's most comprehensive public reference collection of literature on the fine and decorative arts, including books, journals, exhibition catalogues, auction house sales catalogues, comics, e-resources and much more.
+Some material, including archives, children's books and Theatre & Performance research collections, is held at our Archive & Library Study Room at Blythe House, near Olympia, London.

 The Library is open to everyone and admission is free.
 To access its collections and services you need to join the Library.

 Please leave bags in the cloakroom at the main entrance to the Museum.
 Food and drink are not permitted in the Library.

 View the location of the Library on our Digital Map

 Tuesday 10.00 – 17.30

 Special Collections desk closes at 17.00 (18.00 Fridays)